Driving Organizational Change Through Design? Do more of this and less of that

 "Technology should not aim to replace humans, rather amplify human capabilities."

-"Most organizations are good at problem solving but need to develop problem finding skills."
+"Most organizations are good at execution, but struggle to scale creativity throughout their teams."

 "Design thinking is simply doing a little problem finding before problem solving."